Four'n Twenty: International presence

 In 2006, the brand announced that the Four'n Twenty pie would be sold on the American market.

 On 21 April 2019, Four'n Twenty launched its brand of meat pies in Japan, with a Four’n Twenty Day celebration at the World Beer Museum in Tokyo.

 Along with Milo, Weet-Bix and Vegemite, Four’n Twenty pies are an official provision to the 2024 Australian Olympic Team.

 Varieties

 In 2017, to celebrate Four'n Twenty's 70th anniversary, the brand launched the Four'n Twenty Cheese and Vegemite Pie.

 Later in 2017, Four'n Twenty launched the Topper, a crispy breaded pocket with lasagna, macaroni and cheese, or chicken cordon bleu fillings.

 In 2020, Four'n Twenty introduced a vegan-friendly meat-free pie to the market, said to have the same "taste, texture and flavour" as the original.

+In 2021, Four'n Twenty launched the Butter Chicken Pie, featuring a butter chicken-style spiced filling with chicken, tomato, and chilli.

+In 2025, CC's Corn Chips and Four'n Twenty collaborated to release the Beef & CC's Nacho Cheese Pie, a limited-edition pie available frozen from supermarkets and hot from pie warmers at petrol stations and convenience stores.